w3c/market-data-odrl-profile/Test-Cases.md

 ---

 ## Redistribution of Data
 Sending data externally (attributes vary across all vendors and/or may require additional licenses which incur costs)

+**RoD-14** - When sending raw/source data externally, what accreditation and disclaimers am I required to use (if any)?

+- *Covered by Attribution and Disclaimer dutes*

+**RoD-5** - I’m downloading a tearsheet from a rating agency – am I allowed to share this with colleagues and/or with clients?

+- *Covered by the Distribute action*

+---

 **RoD-1** - Can I send a small amount of data to a client, in support of a transaction, on a one-off basis?